 Calculating How Much Tile You Will need

 - How do I figure how much tile I will need?
 When determining how many tiles you will need for your project or space, measure.
-Multiply the length and width measurements to obtain the result, which will give you the total square feet .
+Multiply the length and width measurements to obtain the total area.
 Click here for a good Calculator to use.

 - Add 10% extra for waste & consider the grout area (1/8")